ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/networked-individualism.md

 "Important," said Alex.

-Hero asked Alex how his college essays were going, and Alex told him that he really just wanted to keep learning Mandarin, maybe in Beijing.
-It was distasteful to think about going back to study Communications in the United States, so that he could work at a Media company someday.
+Hero asked Alex how his college essays were going, and Alex told him that he really just wanted to keep learning Mandarin, maybe spend a year studying at Beijing Normal University.
+It was distasteful to think about going back to study Communications in the United States, so that he could work at a media company someday.

 Hero didn't say much.